MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

             ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image057.png)

-    -  (4) The **Calculation model** is used to identify which calculation model should be used for the calculation. **Be sure to choose the Calculation model from the dropdown list.**
+    1. The **Calculation model** is used to identify which calculation model should be used for the calculation. **Be sure to choose the Calculation model from the dropdown list.**

-    -  (5) “**Automatically run this calculation when data is refreshed**” is used to automatically trigger calculations when the matching activity data is refreshed.
+    1.  “**Automatically run this calculation when data is refreshed**” is used to automatically trigger calculations when the matching activity data is refreshed.
-    -  (6) The form should resemble the image below, Click “**Next**”
+    1. The form should resemble the image below, Select “**Next**”

     >[!NOTE] **Note**: Choose the Calculation model from the dropdown list